 Fluctuations in interest rates may negatively impact our banking business and may weaken demand for some of our products.
 Our earnings and cash flows are largely dependent on net interest income, which is the difference between the interest income we receive from interest-earning assets (e.g., loans and investment securities) and the interest expense we pay on interest-bearing liabilities (e.g., deposits and borrowings).
 The level of net interest income is primarily a function of the average balance of interest-earning assets, the average balance of interest-bearing liabilities and the spread between the yield on such assets and the cost of such liabilities.
 These factors are influenced by both the pricing and mix of interest-earning assets and interest-bearing liabilities.
-Interest rates are volatile and highly sensitive to many factors that are beyond our control, such as economic conditions and policies of various governmental and regulatory agencies, and, in particular the monetary policy of the Federal Open Market Committee of the Federal Reserve System (the "FOMC").
+Interest rates are volatile and highly sensitive to many factors that are beyond our control, such as economic conditions, inflationary trends, changes in government spending and debt issuances and policies of various governmental and regulatory agencies, and, in particular the monetary policy of the Federal Open Market Committee of the Federal Reserve System (the "FOMC").
 In recent years, it has been the policy of the FOMC and the U.S. Treasury Department to maintain interest rates at historically low levels through a targeted federal funds rate and the purchase of U.S. Treasury and mortgage-backed securities.
-Consequently, the average yield on our interest-earning assets has decreased during the current low interest rate environment.
-If a low interest rate environment persists, our net interest income may further decrease.
-This would be the case because our ability to lower our interest expense has been limited at these interest rate levels, while the average yield on our interest-earning assets has continued to decrease.

-During 2020, the FOMC lowered the target range for the federal funds rate by 150 basis points to 0.00% to 0.25%, where it remained at the end of 2020.
-In December 2020, the Federal Reserve indicated that it expects to maintain the targeted federal funds rate through 2023.
 Some foreign central banks have moved to a negative interest rate environment, which has exerted downward pressure on the profitability of banks in those regions and this interest rate trend could extend to the United States.
 In the event that interest rates continue to decrease, or remain at low levels for a sustained period of time, our net interest income could be adversely affected.
 If our net interest income decreases, this could have an adverse effect on our profitability and the value of our investments.

 Changes in monetary policy, including changes in interest rates, could influence not only the interest we receive on loans and securities and the amount of interest we pay on deposits and borrowings, but also our ability to originate loans and deposits.
-Changes in interest rates also have a significant impact on the carrying value of certain assets, including loans, real estate and investment securities, on our balance sheet.
-We may incur debt in the future, and that debt may also be sensitive to interest rates.
+Changes in interest rates also have a significant impact on (i) the carrying value of certain assets, including loans, real estate and investment securities, on our balance sheet, and (ii) the level of loan refinancing activity in our portfolio, which impacts the amount of prepayment penalty income we receive on loans we hold.
+In addition, we may incur debt in the future, and that debt may also be sensitive to interest rates.